 - The gift is in contradiction of applicable Federal or State laws, or the Arizona Board of Regents or University policies.

 - The gift would obligate the University to undertake duties, financial or otherwise, which it may not be fully capable of meeting for a period required by the terms and conditions of the gift.

 - The gift constitutes a request to the University to operate a commercial endeavor for the sole benefit of the donor.

 - The gift cannot be properly administered within the intended recipient's normal budget or resources (for example, in the case of the requirement for matching funds or resources).

 - The gift presents an unreasonable or unacceptable degree of risk due to environmental or health/safety issues.

-Common examples of when it may be difficult to determine the donor are listed below:
+- What are some examples of when it may be difficult to determine the donor?

 - Several people pool their money, giving that money to a person who writes a check as a charitable contribution.
 In this case, the legal donor is the person who wrote the check, not the people who provided the money.

 - Someone gives money to an organization that collects money for dispersal to other charities, designating that the funds be given to the University or one of its divisions.
-The legal donor is the organization, not the individual, although ‘soft credit’ would be given.
+The legal donor is the organization, not the individual, although "recognition credit" could be given.

 - The gift account is for general purposes of the unit and is not specifically related to the donor's research or other work.

 - The funds from the gift account are dispensed impartially and the donor is not the authorized approver on the account.